-Finca Cerro Dragón is in the San José Province in Costa Rica.
-The farm sits under the shadow of the Cerro Caraigres, the Cerro Dragon mountain massif, which is said to look like a sleeping dragon when seen from the Central Valley.
+Honey Cerro Dragón Costa Rica is in the San José Province, the farm sits under the shadow of the Cerro Caraigres, the Cerro Dragon mountain massif, which is said to look like a sleeping dragon when seen from the Central Valley.
 It is owned by Ricardo Valverde Fernandéz, who teamed up with four farmer friends to build their own processing plant which now produces approximately 500 bags of SHB beans per year.
-One of the owners of John Watt and Son visited the farm in 2019 and loved the coffee so much that we ordered some from our importers immediately.
+Our daughter visited the plant in 2019 and loved the coffee so much that we ordered some from our importers immediately.

 Farm: Cerro Dragón